What Is Fentanyl Detox?

 The Process of Fentanyl Detox

 Fentanyl detox is typically conducted by the tapered-off or weaning method, i.e. progressively reducing doses of the drug over the course of a few weeks until eventually use stops completely.
-Fentanyl detox should always be conducted under medical supervision, as the withdrawal symptoms produced by discontinued use are debilitating and potentially even dangerous.
+Fentanyl detox should always be conducted under medical supervision, as the withdrawal symptoms produced by discontinued use are debilitating, extremely uncomfortable, and likely to lead to relapse.
+In rare circumstances, they are potentially even dangerous.
 Withdrawal symptoms occur because of the chemical imbalance in the former user’s brain; Fentanyl is no longer supplying surges of dopamine and serotonin, so the brain must adapt and begin normal production of those compounds on its own naturally.

 Withdrawal symptoms usually start within 12-30 hours after the last dose and can last up to a few weeks.